 Fostemsavir is a prodrug, which means that it is an inactive drug.
 Once taken, a prodrug does not work until the body converts it into an active form.
-In the body, fostemsavir is converted to temsavir (GSK2616713; formerly BMS-626529).4-6
+In the body, fostemsavir is converted to temsavir (GSK2616713).5–7

 Study Names: AI438-006; NCT01009814

-Purpose: The purpose of this study was to evaluate the safety and effectiveness of fostemsavir, given with and without the medicine ritonavir (brand name: Norvir).5,8
+Purpose: The purpose of this study was to evaluate the safety and effectiveness of fostemsavir, given with and without the HIV medicine ritonavir (brand name: Norvir).8

 Study Names: AI438-011; NCT01384734

-Purpose: The purpose of this study was to evaluate the safety and effectiveness of 4 different doses of fostemsavir and to compare fostemsavir to the FDA-approved protease inhibitor atazanavir (brand name: Reyataz) boosted with ritonavir.9,10
+Purpose: The purpose of this study was to evaluate the safety and effectiveness of four different doses of fostemsavir and to compare fostemsavir to the FDA-approved atazanavir (brand name: Reyataz) boosted with ritonavir.9

-Purpose: The purpose of this study is to evaluate the safety and effectiveness of fostemsavir.
+Purpose: The purpose of this study is to evaluate the safety and effectiveness of fostemsavir.10

 What side effects might fostemsavir cause?

-In the Phase IIa study (Study AI438-006; NCT01009814) discussed under the previous question, the most common side effects were headache, rash, and urinary urgency.
-Most instances of these 3 side effects were mild.5,8
+In this Phase 2a study, the most common side effects were headache, rash, and urinary urgency.
+Most instances of these side effects were mild.6,8

-In the Phase IIb study (Study AI438-011; NCT01384734), mild headache was the most common side effect.
-Through 96 weeks of treatment, there were no cases of fostemsavir-related side effects that led to participants stopping the study.4,9,12
+In this Phase 2b study, mild headache and nausea were the most common side effects.
+Treatment-related serious side effects occurred in one participant receiving fostemsavir.
+There were no cases of fostemsavir-related side effects that led to participants dropping out of the study.11

 Because fostemsavir is still being studied, information on possible side effects of the drug is not complete.
 As testing of fostemsavir continues, additional information on possible side effects will be gathered.